When to Apply

-You must be at least 18 years old to apply for Delaware licensure as a Massage Therapist.
+You must be at least 18 years old before applying for a Delaware Massage Therapist license.

-Note: If you previously applied for a Delaware certification as a Massage Technician, it is not necessary to re-submit documents already in possession of the Board office.
+If you previously applied for a Delaware Certified Massage Technician, it is not necessary to re-submit documents already in possession of the Board office.
 If you believe that the Board office has any of the documentation required below, contact the office to confirm.

 Requirements for All Applications